 - Because the focus of your internship is growth in competence and professional identity, formal and informal evaluations are expected and necessary.
-At the end of the internship course, you will receive a formal evaluation from your site supervisor.
+At the end of the internship course, you will receive a formal evaluation from your local supervisor.
 Your supervisor should discuss this evaluation with you for your continued growth. - The ability to accurately self-evaluate your work is a vital professional skill that you will want to cultivate during your time at NU. - Your experience is a critical part of the evaluation process, so you can expect to complete some formal evaluations too.
-You can expect to submit a formal evaluation of your site supervisor and the site itself.
-All these formal evaluations are currently completed online.
+You can expect to submit a formal evaluation of your local supervisor, the NU faculty, and the site itself.
+All of these formal evaluations are currently completed online.